Covariant Hamiltonian Field Theory: Examples of canonical transformations in covariant Hamiltonian field theory

 \subsection{Lorentz gauge as a canonical point transformation of the Maxwell Hamiltonian density}

 The Hamiltonian density $\HC_{\text{M}}$ of the electromagnetic field was derived in Sec.~\ref{sec:maxwell}.
-The correlation of the conjugate fields $\pi_{\mu\nu}$ with the $4$-vector potential $\bA$ is determined by the first field equation~(\ref{fg1-maxwell}) as the generalized rotation of $\bA$.
-This means, on the other hand, that the correlation between $\bA$ and the $\pi_{\mu\nu}$ is {\em not unique}.
-Defining a transformed vector potential $\bA^{\prime}$ according to
+The correlation of the conjugate fields $p_{\mu\nu}$ with the $4$-vector potential $\ba$ is determined by the first field equation~(\ref{fg1-maxwell}) as the generalized curl of $\ba$.
+This means, on the other hand, that the correlation between $\ba$ and the $p_{\mu\nu}$ is \emph{not unique}, hence that there is a \emph{gauge freedom} of $\ba$.
+Defining a transformed vector potential $\bA$ according to